History & sense of place

 For couples, the address offers a naturally romantic setting without overstatement.
 For families, the nearby marina and easy access to water sports bring genuine practical value.
 For business travellers, the location combines efficiency with decompression.
 It is this versatility, more than any stylistic flourish, that makes the property convincing.

-For first-time visitors to the Seychelles, the hotel’s table can also serve as an introduction.
-Tasting local specialities in a comfortable, well-supported setting makes it easier to enter the flavours of the archipelago.
-For returning guests, the aim is different: to find accuracy, freshness and service quality that make overstatement unnecessary.
+For those discovering the Seychelles, the hotel’s dining can serve as an introduction.
+Tasting local specialties in a comfortable setting makes it easier to embrace the flavours of the archipelago.

 Spa & wellbeing